 —Elizabeth Reis, Ph.D., author of Bodies in Doubt: An American History of Intersex

 ABOUT THE AUTHOR

 Kimberly M. Zieselman is an intersex woman, lawyer and the Executive Director of interACT: Advocates for Intersex Youth, with more than 25 years of experience in advocacy and nonprofit advocacy.

 She served on the board of the AIS-DSD Support Group, the largest intersex support group in the US and participated as an expert consultant to the UN Office of the High Commissioner.
 Kimberly is also a signatory to the historic YP+10, the supplementary document to Yogyakarta Principles which outlines individual human rights based on Sexual Orientation, Gender Identity and Expression, and Sex Characteristics.
 She regularly consults on intersex media projects and has been quoted and/or published in outlets including, USA Today, New York Times, Washington Post, BBC, CNN, and The Advocate.

-Kimberly currently lives outside of Boston with her husband and twin daughters, two cats and a dog.
+Kimberly currently lives in southern Vermont with her husband, twin daughters, two cats and a dog.

 Kimberly and her mother. c.
 1966

 When learning she was intersex, Kimberly was told her condition was so rare she would never meet anyone who shared it.
 That doctor was dead wrong!
 Not only has she met countless other intersex people, she now stands at the forefront of their mission to be heard.
 Reading Kimberly’s evocative memories of her journey from cheerleader to soccer mom to national intersex advocate and activist spoke to me on a deep, universally human level.
 After all, we’re all longing to understand who we truly are, and be accepted and loved unconditionally.
 Kimberly is helping to lead a revolution that will change the world for the better - not just for intersex people, but for everyone.